West Building 201 | (425) 739-8104 | email@example.com

 Tuition and fees are due by the first day of the quarter.
-Students who have not paid tuition and fees or made the first payment of the Student Payment Plan may be dropped from their classes after the fifth day of the quarter.
-Students who owe tuition and fees will not be able to register for future quarters, receive official transcripts, or graduate until their account has been paid.
+Students who have not paid tuition and fees or made the first payment of the Student Payment Plan may be dropped from their classes.
+Students who owe tuition and fees will not be able to register for future quarters until their account has been paid.

 If a class is full, students have the option to be put on a waiting list.
 This list automatically adds students to openings as they appear prior to the first day of each quarter.
 Students should check online, with Enrollment Services, or with the course instructor during the first week of classes to see if they are enrolled in the class.
 Students should remove themselves from the waiting list if they decide not to enroll in the class.